Kaaribu/serenades-band/README.md

-# Django Band Website
+# My Band

-Welcome to the Django Band Website!
+Welcome to the My Band (The Electric Serenades) Website!
 This is a Django-based web application that allows users to explore the band's music and upcoming events.

 ## Prerequisites